-7 Tips for Using Trust to Keep You and Your Employees Happy
+7 Tips for Using Trust in the Workplace to Keep Employees Happy

 If you’re a manager or human resources specialist, you know a strong workplace requires trust.
 So much so that a SHRM study found trust between employees and senior management to be the number-two contributor to job satisfaction.
 Trust leads to internal motivation, a sense of pride and ownership, and happy people.
 If your workplace lacks trust, it’s never too late to get started.

 One common fallacy is that building trust takes forever, but this type of thinking can lead to inaction.
-While you can’t snap your fingers and create trust, there are a few distinct steps that you can take to establish trust between you and your employees.
+While you can’t snap your fingers and create trust, there are a few distinct steps that you can take to establish trust in the workplace between you and your employees.

 Project Warmth to Show You Care